BurdetteLamar/markdown_helper/README.md

 # Disable code blocking for a file type.
 markdown_helper = MarkdownHelper.new(:xml => nil)

-# Add warning comment <!--- GENERATED FILE, DO NOT EDIT ---> to each output file.
+# Add warning comment ''<!--- GENERATED FILE, DO NOT EDIT --->'' to each output file.
-markdown_helper.tag_as_generated
+markdown_helper.tag_as_generated = true
 ```